Kuala LumpurPenang

 Note:Train goes to Butterworth; take ferry to Penang Island

 Tip: Book on KTMB website.
-Window seats on the right for best views.
+Window seats on the right for the scenery.
 The ferry ride from Butterworth is a nice bonus.

 🚗